 - Implement custom fields

-The Business Plan is pushed towards companies and teams that need to manage work across initiatives.
+The Business Plan is pushed toward companies and teams that need to manage work across initiatives.
 It includes all of the features of the Premium plan, plus:

 - Integrations with Salesforce, Adobe Creative Cloud, Tableau, Power BI

 - Time tracking